estomm01/PortfolioReact/README.md

 8. I used images from [unsplash](https://unsplash.com) which are free to use and icons from [flaticon](https://www.flaticon.com/) which are also free to use.

-9. I wanted to create an amazing animated background at the top of the page, so I used some help from [codepen.io](https://codepen.io/saransh/pen/BKJun) and adapted the code to my website.
+9. I wanted to create a eye catching animated background at the top of the page, so I used some help from [codepen.io](https://codepen.io/saransh/pen/BKJun) and adapted the code to my website.

-## Challenges that took me some time to solve
+## Challenges

-1. Implementing Wow.js + Animate.css was difficult at the beginning, but worth it.
-It takes time to make it work with your app, yet it takes less time than building your won libraries.
+1. Implementing Wow.js + Animate.css was difficult at the beginning, but looks awesome

 2. 2.Sharing DOM component details such as height, offsetTops, etc, between other components was a bit difficult because [React Refs](https://reactjs.org/docs/refs-and-the-dom.html) had to match parent containers' ids.
-That took me the long time to figure out.

-3. After using Bootstrap for a while I had to re learn some CSS3 tricks like flex-box and how to use @keyframes + animation.
+3. After using Bootstrap I am learning some CSS3 tricks like flex-box and how to use @keyframes + animation.

 https://portfolioreactmm.herokuapp.com/